ooyala/ruby-quilt/README.md

     http://remote_host:remote_portremote_path/<version name>.tgz

 Note that `remote_path` must contain the leading slash and the version archive should be a gzipped tarball.
-The archive should contain the same directory structure as specified in the `local_path` section.
+The archive should contain the same directory structure as specified in the `local_path` section (without the base `<version name>` directory).